 Many employers in Michigan offer health insurance coverage but Michigan’s mandated coverage for group health insurance doesn’t include vision care for adults.
+If you're looking for vision insurance in Michigan, you'll need to find the best vision insurance companies to choose from.
 Here’s what you’ll need to know when you choose the best vision insurance plan.

 A Glance at Vision Coverage in Michigan

 Residents of the Wolverine State have several options for vision care but you may be surprised to learn that your existing coverage may or may not cover common expenses like exams, glasses or contact lenses.
 Many well-known health care programs have a coverage gap for vision care.

 About 15% of Michigan’s 10 million residents are seniors covered by Medicare.
 Parts A and B of Medicare don’t cover routine vision care.
 Purchasing a Medicare supplement or a private-market Medicare Advantage plan may bring coverage but can include other expensive coverages that may not be needed.
 Often, the best option is to purchase a separate vision insurance plan.